scylladb/scylladb/docs/dev/topology-over-raft.md

     Precondition: No write request will reach tablet replica in the database layer which does not belong to the new replica set.

+7. repair

+    Precondition: The old and new replica set should be the same if the tablet transition kind is repair.

 State transition diagram for tablet migration stages:
 ```mermaid
 stateDiagram-v2